kiavashp/kiavashp.github.io/docs/_words/id-like-to-be.md

 when starlight isn’t enough

-I’d like to be a licorice fern perched high on a maple tree
-Or a leaf above its humble roots falling to meet them slowly
+I’d like to be a licorice fern perched on a maple tree or a leaf above its humble roots falling to meet them slowly

 I’d like to be a songbird